skalenetwork/documentation/developers/products/interchain-messaging-agent/get-started-with-erc20.md

 #### 2. Get Cloned ERC20

 When you make the first deposit from an ERC20 contract on Ethereum, the  **ERC20ModuleForSchain** contract creates a clone of the ERC20 contract onto your SKALE Chain.
-In order to interact with this contract, you will need to retrieve the ABIs.
+To interact with this contract, you will need to retrieve the ABIs.

 This can be accomplished by filtering the past events and finding the ERC20TokenCreated event created by the  **ERC20ModuleForSchain** on your SKALE Chain.